• Skip to primary navigation

 However, they are slightly different.
 Pork butt is often cut from the top of the pork where the shoulder (also known as a picnic roast) is cut from the lower portion, into the leg joint.

-We find pork shoulder often in the market with a lot of the skin still on it and in larger sizes, where the butt only has a fat cap and will weigh a little less.
+We find pork shoulder often in the market with a lot of the skin still on it and in larger sizes, where the butt only has a thick fat cap and will weigh a little less.
 Boston butt, at my local market, also is the same thing but tends to be slightly smaller than a shoulder or butt.
-All three can be used to smoke really good pulled pork tho!

-Ingredients šŸ–
+Ingredients 🐖

 For the perfect pulled pork you need a few things, the pork, the dry rub, the injection, and the mop (and for those who want it, the barbecue sauce at the end).
 We’re skipping the binder with no mustard and keeping this one as simple as it gets.